 Each release of TimescaleDB is compatible with specific versions of PostgreSQL.
-Over time we will add support for a newer version of PostgreSQL while simultaneously dropping support for an older versions.
+Over time support is added for a newer version of PostgreSQL while simultaneously dropping support for older versions.

-When the supported versions of PostgreSQL changes, you may need to upgrade the version of the PostgreSQL instance (e.g. from 10 to 12) before you can install the latest release of TimescaleDB.
+When the supported versions of PostgreSQL changes, you may need to upgrade the version of the PostgreSQL instance (for example, from 10 to 12) before you can install the latest release of TimescaleDB.

 To upgrade PostgreSQL, you have two choices, as outlined in the PostgreSQL online documentation.

 pg_upgrade is a tool that avoids the need to dump all data and then import it

 into a new instance of PostgreSQL after a new version is installed.
 Instead,